-Overall there is a shortfall of all types of community recreation space in relation to SCDC standards, and there is community support for expanding the playing fields around the village college.
-There is a particular shortfall within the estate development to the west side of the village where development has an inward looking, suburban character.
+Overall there is a shortfall of all types of community recreation space in relation to SCDC standards, particularly within the estate development to the west side of the village where development has an inward looking, suburban character.
 By contrast, the more recent development at Home Close has a much more outward looking, rural layout (figures 40 and 41).

 - 10.1 The valued green spaces and 'green fingers' of the village should be maintained.
-Opportunities should be taken to ensure that recreational spaces, including the nature reserve, are well connected by walking and cycle routes and bridleways in line with guidance in section 6. - 10.2 New green spaces should be well maintained, with a specific use.
-Opportunities should be sought to increase provision of benches, refuse bins and dog waste bins in existing green spaces. - 10.3 Green and recreation spaces in new developments should be located for access by the wider community and should contribute to the existing 'green fingers' and rural views (see figure 40a). - 10.4 The design of new green spaces should enhance the natural and biodiversity assets of the site and reinforce Swavesey's landscape character, taking cues from valued green spaces such as Swan Pond, Constable's Rood and Market Green, and maintaining rural views and wildlife corridors.
+Opportunities should be taken to ensure that recreational spaces, including the nature reserve, are well connected by walking and cycle routes and bridleways in line with guidance in section 6. - 10.2 The potential for the Village College to expand its playing fields should be maintained and supported (see figure 42). - 10.3 New green spaces should be well maintained, with a specific use.
+Opportunities should be sought to increase provision of benches, refuse bins and dog waste bins in existing green spaces. - 10.4 Green and recreation spaces in new developments should be located for access by the wider community and should contribute to the existing 'green fingers' and rural views (see figure 40a). - 10.5 The design of new green spaces should enhance the natural and biodiversity assets of the site and reinforce Swavesey's landscape character, taking cues from valued green spaces such as Swan Pond, Constable's Rood and Market Green, and maintaining rural views and wildlife corridors.